gmc-code/PC-app-development/docs/Anvil/sportsmen.rst

 Design
 ---------

-| Use an XY panel for easy resizing and placement of fields.
+| Use an XYpanel for easy resizing and placement of fields.
 | Use a label field to display instructions.
 | Use 4 radio buttons to choose the information to display.
 | Use 3 label fields to display the information type.